U.S. Courthouse Project, Harrisburg, PA

 On April 26, 2010, the site of 6th and Reily was announced as the chosen site for the new U.S. Courthouse in Harrisburg, PA.
 GSA thoroughly reviewed the advantages and disadvantages of each of the potential sites for the new federal courthouse in Harrisburg, PA, to serve the needs of the U.S. District Court for the Middle District of Pennsylvania.
 Former PBS Commissioner Bob Peck determined that the courthouse should be located at the 6th and Reily site.

 The design concept phase for the new U.S. Courthouse in the City of Harrisburg was completed by Ennead using the guiding principles of the GSA Design Excellence Program and approved during the summer of 2012.
 In April 2013, GSA awarded a $373,000 contract to USA Environmental Management, Inc. of Philadelphia, PA for Site Demolition and Lot Consolidation services for the future site of the new federal courthouse.
 This procurement was set aside for Small-Business concerns.
-The project demolition services will be removing nine 3-story row homes and one 1-story existing commercial structure.
-These activities will be conducted between May 15, 2013 through September 15, 2013.
+The demolition services included removing nine 3-story row homes and one 1-story existing commercial structure and these activities were completed between May 15, 2013 and October 18, 2013.